RobTillaart/Arduino/sketches/MultiSpeedI2CScanner/readme.md

 **h** toggles the printing of a header.

-**a** toggles the range of addresses scanned, normally the full range 0 ..
-127 is scanned but as some addresses are reserved, one can limit this range to 8 ..
-120 .
+**a** toggles the range of addresses scanned, default the range 8 ..
+119 is scanned, but one can extend this range to 0 ..
+127. **Note:** some addresses are reserved.

 ### Speeds